 12.4.5.4 Processing of a peer’s SAE Commit message

 If the peer’s SAE Commit message contains a password identifier, the value of that identifier shall be used in construction of the password element (PWE) for this exchange.
-If a password identifier is present in the peer’s SAE Commit message and there is no password with the given identifier a STA shall fail authentication.
+If the peer’s SAE Commit message contains an encrypted identifier, the decrypted identifier shall be used in construction of the password element (PWE) for this exchange.
+If peer privacy is supported, an encrypted identifier shall be generated from the plaintext password identifier (see 12.4.3 (Representation of passwords and identifiers)) and transmitted to the peer in the 4 Way Handshake (for an Infrastructure BSS) or AMPE (for a mesh STA) after SAE has successfully terminated.
+If a password identifier, or protected password identifier, is present in the peer’s SAE Commit message and there is no password with the given (decrypted) identifier a STA shall fail authentication.